ClassicPress-plugins-mirror/tukutoi-maintenance/README.txt

 == Description ==

-TukuToi Maintenance allows you to setup and control a Custom "Under Maintenance" or "Comins Soon" Screen for your WordPress Website.
+TukuToi Maintenance allows you to setup and control a Custom "Under Maintenance" or "Coming Soon" Screen for your WordPress Website.

 The Plugin is lightweight and has a Settings Screen allowing you to control all aspects of the Maintenance Screen from the WordPress backend.